 Because plant-based proteins come with two drawbacks.

-Unfortunately, many nuts, seeds and legumes are incomplete proteins that don’t contain all 9 essential amino acids.
+Many vegetables and fruits, for example, are low in one or more of the essential amino acids, so they aren’t particularly suited for muscle building purposes.
 But don’t worry, there is a simple solution for this if you are vegan: Don’t rely on these as your protein source.

 Rice and beans